Skip to main content

 Memory resource

 This resource type limits the amount of memory available to the applications.
-An example configuration for the memory resource in a resource profile is:
+An example configuration for the memory resource in a system or tenant resource profile is:

 memory: